bizz84/SwiftyStoreKit/README.md

 Or if you're just getting started, consider skipping SwiftyStoreKit altogether and signing up for [RevenueCat](https://www.revenuecat.com/).

+Alternatively, you can also check out [Glassfy](https://glassfy.io/), which also makes it easy to handle in-app subscriptions and much more (here is their [pricing page](https://glassfy.io/pricing.html)).

 ## Contributions Wanted
 SwiftyStoreKit makes it easy for an incredible number of developers to seemlessly integrate in-App Purchases.
 This project, however, is now **community-led**.
 We need help building out features and writing tests (see [issue #550](https://github.com/bizz84/SwiftyStoreKit/issues/550)).